Unexpectedly, I really enjoyed Bogota.

 The building, by the way, once served as a prison, which explains its weird layout.

 One of the best day trips from Bogota takes you to the Salt Cathedral.
 You can reach it by taking a bus to Zipaquirá, which takes about an hour.
 Zipaquirá was once famous for its huge salt deposits and even in pre-Columbian times, people mined those deposits.
 The mines got larger and larger and around 1923, the miners carved a sanctuary into the rocks for the first time.
 Eventually, that turned into a huge cathedral complex that you can now visit.

 One of the best parts of the Salt Cathedral is the lights.
 Every room is illuminated in its own special way.
 Plus, the complex is so large that you can spend hours walking through it without having seen everything.
 Don’t miss out on the water mirror, which, in my opinion, is one of the coolest places down there.

 There you have it, my favourite things to do in Bogota.
 I know my list appears a lot shorter than on some other blogs, but those activities were still enough to fill three days.
 The Salt Cathedral is a good day trip already.
 You can probably rush and do everything else on one day but part of the fun in Bogota is to just aimlessly wander through the city and enjoy the great cafes and restaurants.

 From Bogota, if you decide to travel northwards, you should go to San Gil and then on to Santa Marta.
 Or maybe you prefer to go on to Medellin and then to Salento?
-Whatever you do, let me know in the comments as I’m curious about your stories!
+Whatever you do, let us know in the comments as we’re curious about your stories!